American Hustle (soundtrack): Development

-According to Russell, the film "was a propulsive kind of cinema that was driven by music" which acted as a key for the two main characters to come together, referencing Duke Ellington's "Jeep Blues"; Russell called it as "very dear to him" and that is about reinvention, adding that "the music helped me get inside the romance.
-Without the romance, I don't want to tell just the story of these two con artists.
-Because a lot of their love story—about the dry-cleaning business, and him letting her pick out fur coats from the racks—is true, and that's what is interesting to me."
+According to director David O. Russell, the film "was a propulsive kind of cinema that was driven by music".
+Duke Ellington's "Jeep Blues", which Russell called "very dear to him" and said is about reinvention, is used as a device to bring the two main characters together.
 Susan Jacobs, the film's music supervisor, felt that diversity of the music is the key to the film as "it conveys something about the characters" as the music ranges from various genres.
-Russell added on how Frank Sinatra's "Coffee Song" suited for Carmine Palito (Jeremy Renner) as "It says so much about him.
-If a director approaches things from the outside, how does the audience get in?
-These songs allow you to get inside the characters and really know them and understand them.
-That's why the music I use—like the music in films that I love", referencing to the soundtrack of Goodfellas (1990) and how music depicted their characters.
+Russell used music to represent the characters, such as Frank Sinatra's "Coffee Song" representing Carmine Palito, in order to express the characters' personalities and enable the audience to understand who the characters are on the inside in a way Russell felt would not otherwise be possible.

-For the setting of the late 1970s and early 1980s, music emerged in the creative process that brought back Russell to that time period, though the songs he chose does not emerge from that time.
-In a mob sequence, Russell recalled that Renner had an idea to use Tom Jones' "Delilah" which was "just the perfect song to soundtrack those old-fashioned guys", although he had a conventional taste.
-In a sequence, where Lawrence grooves to Wings in her living room while wearing cleaning gloves, Russell had no time to do the scene, but he wanted to use the song "Live and Let Die" by Paul McCartney and Wings as "Because when you are dialed into actors you love and music you love, the ideas are visited upon you.
+For the setting of the late 1970s and early 1980s, music emerged in the creative process that brought back Russell to that time period, though the songs he chose did not emerge from that time.
+In a mob sequence, Russell recalled that Renner had an idea to use Tom Jones' "Delilah" which was "just the perfect song to soundtrack those old-fashioned guys".
+In a sequence where Lawrence grooves in her living room while wearing cleaning gloves, Russell wanted to use the song "Live and Let Die" by Paul McCartney and Wings as "Because when you are dialed into actors you love and music you love, the ideas are visited upon you.
 When the idea to use the song came to me, people asked, 'Where is that even going to go?'
 And I said, 'It just feels right to me that her character is going to do this as her declaration of her independence from her husband.'
 When thoughts like that come to you, it's like they are delivered to you."

-He also recalled on using "Dirty Work" was "great" as he loved "reclaiming things that aren't considered cool" but was more important that when the song kicks in it is "so specific and affecting".
+Russel said of using "Dirty Work" that "I love reclaiming things that aren't considered cool" and that when the song kicks in, it is "so specific and affecting".
+However, "Dirty Work" was not included on the soundtrack album; the song's writers, Walter Becker and Donald Fagen, were approached about putting it on the album but refused to give their permission.